CalebFenton/simplify/README.md

 Sorry for this step.
 It won't be necessary once updated dexlib is released.

 To build the jar, use `./gradlew shadowJar`
+* Run `./gradlew build`

 Troubleshooting
 ---------------

-Simplify is still in early stages of development.
-If you encounter a failure, try these recommendations, in order:
+Simplify is still in its early stages of development.
+If you encounter a failure, try the following recommendations, in order:

 1. Limit the target methods and classes to just the essentials with `-it`.
-Simplify will try and run over the entire app by default, which means more possibility for failure.
-Limiting to just one class or a few important methods improves chances significantly.
+Simplify will try and run over the entire app by default, which means more possibility for a failure.
+Limiting to just one class or a few important methods improves the chance significantly.
 2. If methods fail to simplify because of errors related to maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
 3. Try with `-v` or `-vv` and report the issue.
 4. Try again, but do not break eye contact.
 Simpify can sense fear.